zooba/PTVS-wiki/Debugging.md

 To run your program with a different environment, you should add it to your project and make it active.
 This will ensure that the code completions and error messages given in the editor are valid for the version of Python you intend to use.

-### Command-line Arguments
+### Command-line Arguments and Environment Variables

-To launch your script with certain command-line arguments, provide them as a project property in the Debug section.
+To launch your script with certain command-line arguments or environment variables, provide them as a project property in the Debug section.

 Right-click on your project and choose Properties, then select the Debug tab.
 Here, you can provide the following options (for the standard launcher; see [Launch Modes](#launch-modes) for information about other launchers):